 The Foundation’s vision is to ensure that people with disabilities have the opportunity to participate with dignity in everything that community life has to offer.
 Its mission is to support the needs of Floridians and military veterans with disabilities through gainful employment, affordable housing, independent living, recreational/cultural resources, advocacy, health, and accessible marketplaces.

-Thanks to the Foundation thousands of people who were once dependent upon government and families for support are now contributing the life and economic strength of their communities as productive wage-earners and taxpaying citizens.
+Thanks to Abilities, Inc. thousands of people who were once dependent upon government and families for support are now contributing the life and economic strength of their communities as productive wage-earners and taxpaying citizens.
 Your investment in the Foundation ensures that a disability will not stand in the way of person's quest for gainful employment and fulfillment and dignity it engenders.

 Leslie A. Rubin